Posted on behalf of Henness & Haight on Jan 22, 2015 in Workers' Compensation News

 Under the plan, the normal wage replacement allowed is up to two-thirds of the average wage of the worker.
 There is, though, a maximum cap over which you cannot receive benefits.
 While this may seem low, you are not taxed on wage replacement benefits.
 Who is Eligible?
 Most classifications of workers are covered by this form of insurance.
 Many states, however, exclude some workers, including: Business owners Contract employees Volunteers Employees who work in private residences Farmhands and Farmers Maritime workers Railroad workers Casual employees Federal employees have their own federal program and are not covered under state workman's comp insurance.
 Suing for Injury You can sue an employer if the action that caused your injury was reckless or intentional on their part.
 However, if you sue, you are waiving your right to normal workers' comp.
 A successful case may involve a wide range of damages from medical expenses to lost wages, pain and suffering and even punitive damages against your employer.

 If you are injured at work, the first thing you need to do is report the injury to your employer as soon as possible and complete an incident report.
 Next, you should immediately contact a law firm with experienced workers compensation lawyers.
-Only an attorney will know how to properly navigate the rough waters of your state's laws and make sure that you receive all of the compensation to which you are entitled.
+Only an experienced Las Vegas personal injury attorney will know how to properly navigate the rough waters of your state's laws and make sure that you receive all of the compensation to which you are entitled.
 If you have been injured on the job and need help, give us a call today.
 We are here to assist!